andresriosaragoncode/Checkpoint/README.md

 # Checkpoint

-a tool to log in daily coding progress
+a tool to log in daily coding progress.